How to be supportive when your friend or loved one is diagnosed with postpartum depression or related illness

 - Offering to babysit the older children

 - Helping her with light house cleaning (laundry, dishes) and helping with heavier housecleaning if she is not able (vacuuming, sweeping)

-- Offer the couple a “date night” to reconnect
+- Offering the couple a “date night” to reconnect

-- Drive her to a doctors appointment or a support group
+- Driving her to a doctor’s appointment or a support group

 - Learn about her illness by looking through our Facts page.
 Know that PPD and related illnesses are the most common complication of childbirth and that it affects 1 in 8 families.